Mitesh0101/MongoDB/README.md

 ```

 ### Working with Nested Objects & Arrays
-Modifiers let you dive into arrays and objects easily.
+I practiced using modifiers to easily update arrays and nested objects.

 *   `$set` / `$unset`: Adds/Updates a field OR removes it entirely.
 *   `$push`: Appends an item to an array.
 (Use with `$each` to append multiple items).